sciZer0/7/v/README.md

 The problem with smart-contract Exchanges is that there a code bug can result in fund losses -- since logic and state are in the same place there, in the smart-contract.

-At the same time, on in-biult Exchanges, there logic and state are in separated, so any code bug will never result in fund losses
+At the same time, on in-biult Exchanges, there logic and state are separated, so any code bug will never result in fund losses.

 So our choice 2 should be Order-Book Exchanges.

 Our summarized choice should be as at least one Inbuilt, Order-Book Exchange.